-Beginning with the 2006-2007 school year the District shall offer at least one (1) honors or similarly academically rigorous class in both mathematics and language arts in each high school.
+Beginning with the 2006-2007 school year, the District shall offer at least one (1) honors or similarly academically rigorous class in both mathematics and language arts in each high school.

-Beginning in the 2008-2009 school year, each school district shall also offer a program of courses for dual-credit, in cooperation with an institution of higher education, and a program of distance learning courses.
+Beginning with the 2008-2009 school year, the District shall also offer a program of courses for dual-credit, in cooperation with an institution of higher education, and a program of distance learning courses.

-Beginning with 2009-2010 school year, each school district shall offer at least two years of language other than English in each high school.
+Beginning with the 2009-2010 school year, the District shall offer at least two years of language other than English in each high school.